aiFdn/gitwz/README.md

 #### Usage

-For instance, using the command `oco '$msg #205’`, users can leverage this feature.
+For instance, using the command `gwz '$msg #205’`, users can leverage this feature.
 The provided code represents the backend mechanics of such commands, ensuring that the placeholder is replaced with the appropriate commit message.

 #### Committing with the Message